 JIMI GLEASON

-For Gleason, his prima materia is a solid bar of silver which is dissolved in concentrated nitric acid.
-Once the nitric acid has evaporated, the compound element, silver nitrate (AgNO3) a white, powdery solid remains.
-Silver nitrate is mixed with sodium hydroxide to create silver oxide which is dissolved in ammonium to create a compound that can be applied to the surface of the canvas with, in Jimi’s case, an airbrush.
+Layering is an integral step to Gleason’s art process: he starts by dissolving a solid bar of silver in concentrated nitric acid.
+Once the nitric acid has evaporated, the compound element, silver nitrate – a white, powdery solid – is what remains.
+This silver nitrate is mixed with sodium hydroxide to create silver oxide, which is dissolved in ammonium to create a compound, which Gleason applies to the surface of his canvases with an airbrush.
 This industrial coating method is highly toxic, and physically demanding in its labor, characteristic of West Coast Minimalist’s and the Light & Space movement’s interests in exploring industrial materials and processes.

 Born in Newport Beach, CA, Gleason received his BA from UC Berkeley in 1985.
 He studied printmaking at the San Francisco Art Institute before relocating to New York City, where he worked as a photo assistant and photo technician.
 Returning to California, Gleason was employed in the studio of Ed Moses for five years.
 Combining the disparate technical and compositional skills developed during his exposure to printmaking, photography and mixed-media painting, Gleason is now the subject of considerable curatorial and critical applause.

-His work has been exhibited in significant public institutions, including: the Hammer Museum, Frederick R. Weisman Foundation, the Long Beach Museum of Art, the Seattle Art Museum, and the Tucson Museum of Art.
-The artist’s paintings are actively collected by a growing number of major public and private collections around the world.
+Jimi Gleason’s work has been widely exhibited and collected by major institutions including: the Hammer Museum, Frederick R. Weisman Foundation, the Long Beach Museum of Art, the Seattle Art Museum, and the Tucson Museum of Art.
+Additionally, the artist’s paintings are held in a number of significant public and private collections around the world.

 EXHIBITIONS